 Always apply sun screen on your tea cup pig.
 We use one that blocks out 90 % of the sun’s harmful rays.
 Don’t forget in the winter as well, the cool weather will make your piggy stay out longer in the sun causing sunburn and a grumpy little piggy.

-Never ever use cat litter in your pal's potty box.
+Never ever use cat litter in your pal’s potty box.
 They will possibly eat it and you know what happens when clay hits moisture?
-That's right it clumps and you don't want it to clump in your baby's little tummy do you?
+That’s right it clumps and you don’t want it to clump in your baby’s little tummy do you?
 Seriously never use cat litter because it will cause serious illness and possibly KILL your new friend.
-Also don't use corn cob pellets, your miniature piglet will eat it none stop and will soon resemble a big piggy.
-We use equine pine bedding which are pine pellets for the bottom of their potty box.
+Also don’t use corn cob pellets, your miniature piglet will eat it none stop and will soon resemble a big piggy.
+We use horse bedding which are pine pellets for the bottom of their potty box.
 It is piggy safe!
-You can also fined it called Feline Pine but cheaper as horse bedding.

 Unfortunately pigs are in the prey category, and most pigs have their eyes positioned looking downward.
 When you pick up your little friend it will squeal like you are trying to kill him or her.
 It is because the prey instinct kicks in thinking it is being attacked from above.
 Don’t worry, just keep picking up precious and show it love and eventually it will grow to love you and not be so nervous.
 Always support your little friend and make sure you have their hind legs supported as well to make it feel safe from falling.